Overcoming EHR Medical Coding Backlogs

 - EHR Vendor Sued Over Faulty Software

 After incurring over $16 million in losses, one Wisconsin health system took the matter to court.
 In September of 2017, the healthcare provider filed suit against their EHR vendor on the grounds of fraud and breach of contract.
 The hospital stated the software began to cause errors in billing immediately after its implementation.

 EHR billing issues became so severe the hospital ultimately had to begin issuing payment statements by hand, leading to a large backlog of unprocessed statements.
 Though the EHR vendor declared the issue resolved in 2016, the health system continued experiencing issues with coding well into 2017.
 The hospital is seeking direct and indirect damages, punitive damages, and a cancellation of the EHR vendor’s contract.

 PREVENT BILLING BACKLOGS FOLLOWING EHR CHANGE

-The best way to mitigate reimbursement issues following EHR implementations, upgrades or conversions is through extensive planning, detailed communications and backup staffing support.
+The best way to mitigate reimbursement issues following implementations of EHR systems for hospitals,upgrades or conversions is through extensive planning, detailed communications and backup staffing support.
 Proactive measures must be taken to mitigate claims rejections, denials and backlogs.
-Through careful monitoring and the use of back-up coding and billing support, organizations can maintain a more positive cash flow before, during and after their EHR changes.
+Through careful monitoring and the use of back-up coding and billing support, organizations can maintain a more positive cash flow before, during and after their EHR billing and coding changes.

 KIWI-TEK partners with hospitals across the country to provide consultative and staffing support in association with EHR implementations and beyond.
-Contact us today to learn more about maximizing your organizations coding and billing performance.
+Contact us today to learn more about maximizing your organizations EHR billing and coding performance.